chmouel/kss/README.md

 # KSS - Kubernetes pod status on steroid

-A simple tool to show the current status of the pod and its associated `containers` and `initContainers`.
+A simple tool to show the current status of a pod and its associated `containers` and `initContainers`.

 This was developed out of frustration with `kubectl get pod` not showing much and `kubectl describe pod` showing way too much in a cryptic way.
 Debugging failed pods with a lot of `initContainers` and `sideCars` usually was done with `kubectl get pod -o yaml |less` wiht a lot of going up and down and a bunch of censored swearing 🔞.
-All those techniques for introspection and debugging are still useful  and KSS is not planning to replace them but now thanks to it I swear less and my sanity is back 😅.
+All those techniques for introspection and debugging are still useful and **KSS** is not planning to fully replace them but now thanks to it I swear less and my sanity is back 😅.

 ## Usage

-You can specify a pod or multiple ones as argument to **KSS**, if you don't it will launch [fzf](https://github.com/junegunn/fzf) and let you choose it interactively, if there is only one available it will select it automatically, if you would like to choose multiple pods you can use the key [TAB]  and select them.
+You can specify a pod or multiple ones as argument to **KSS**, if you don't it will launch [fzf](https://github.com/junegunn/fzf) and let you choose the pod interactively, if there is only one pod available it will select it automatically.
+If you would like to choose multiple pods you can use the key [TAB]  and select them, **KSS** would then show all of them.

-KSS shows a preview when running with fzf, it will preview itself if it can find itself in the `PATH` or if it cannot find itself in the `PATH` it will fallback to a boring ol' `kubectl describe` 👴🏼👵🏻.
+**KSS** shows a preview when running with fzf, it will preview with itself if it can find itself in the `PATH`, if not it will fallback to a good ol' boring `kubectl describe` 👴🏼👵🏻.

-If you specify the `-l` option it will show the output log as well of the container, you can adjust how many line of the log you want to see with the flag `--maxlines=INT`.
+If you add the `-l` option it will show you the output log of the container, you can adjust how many lines of the log you want to see if you add the flag `--maxlines=INT`.

 You can use the `-r` option if you would like to restrict it to only some containers, it accepts a regexp as an argument, so you can do some fancy matching in there.
-You would typically use this flag when outputting the log (`-l`)
+You would typically use this flag combined when you are outputting the container's log (`-l`).

 ## Install